James Shields (baseball): Tampa Bay Devil Rays/Rays

-Shields was drafted in 16th round of the 2000 amateur baseball draft by the Tampa Bay Devil Rays.
+The Tampa Bay Devil Rays selected Shields in the 16th round of the 2000 MLB draft.
 After pitching well during his first season at the Class-A level in 2001, Shields underwent serious shoulder surgery that caused him to miss the entire 2002 season.
 His fastball lost some velocity as a result, forcing him to change his pitching approach and develop a changeup as he worked his way up through the Devil Rays system.

 Shields made his Major League debut against the Baltimore Orioles on May 31, 2006.
 He surrendered five runs over five innings as he earned a no-decision.
 On June 5, Shields picked up his first big league win against the Los Angeles Angels of Anaheim, striking out six over six innings of work.
-On June 21, 2006, Shields became the first Devil Rays pitcher to start his career with 4 straight wins.
+On June 21, 2006, Shields became the first Devil Rays pitcher to start his career with four straight wins.

-Shields' rookie season with Tampa Bay was relatively unimpressive.
+Shields's rookie season with Tampa Bay was relatively unimpressive.
 He finished with a 6–8 record and an ERA of 4.84.
 However, his 104 strikeouts in just under 125 innings was promising.

 In 2007, Shields began to emerge as a legitimate top of the rotation starter to complement Scott Kazmir.
-On May 9, he pitched nine shutout, 3-hit innings, only to receive a no decision due to lack of run support in an eventual 10-inning loss.
-Later, on May 30, he pitched a complete game in a 5–3 win vs the Detroit Tigers in which after a 3-run first inning, he retired 13 straight batters.
+On May 9, he pitched nine shutout, three-hit innings, only to receive a no-decision due to lack of run support in an eventual 10-inning loss.
+Later, on May 30, he pitched a complete game in a 5–3 win vs the Detroit Tigers in which, after a three-run first inning, he retired 13 straight batters.
 Shields finished the season 12–8 with a 3.85 ERA in 31 starts.
 His 184 strikeouts in 215 innings placed him among the league leaders.
-He was also second-best in the AL in strikeout-to-walk ratio (5.11 K/BB) and third-best in walks per 9 innings (1.51 BB/9) and WHIP (1.107).
+He was also second-best in the AL in strikeout-to-walk ratio (5.11 K/BB) and third-best in walks per nine innings (1.51 BB/9) and WHIP (1.107).